 reach their destination.
 Many won't succeed because of all the animals that catch and eat them on the way - animals like whales, seals, humans and bears.
 And when it comes to salmon fishing, no one has tricks like a wily old bear.
 When the salmon return to the rivers, bears from all over the forest put their hermit ways aside and gather together to fish.
 It's like a great big, months-long fishing derby because to a bear there's nothing better than the season's first taste of salmon; to them it's like chocolate to a child.
 As usual, the biggest, strongest bears - usually the biggest, strongest grizzlies - get the best fishing spots.
 Weaker bears and mothers and cubs have to make do with places where the pickings aren't as rich.
-But in the fall, if everything goes the way nature intends, there should be so many salmon that no one goes hungry.

-millions of salmon have returned from their migration back to their birth and have created the next of salmon, their work is don die.
+But in the fall, if everything goes the way nature intends, there should be so many salmon that no one goes hungry. millions of salmon have returned from their migration back to their birt and have created the next of salmon, their work is don die.
 This seems sad but rea gift to many other creatures upon the meat from the salm In the Great Bear Rainfores food for bears, wolves, river of and more than two hund species of rainforest ani

 Ike people, have different tastes especially when it comes to eating salmon.
 Some like the fatty eggs best.
-Others like the skin and brains.
-Some aren't nearly as fussy and will eat the h the tail and almost everything in between.
+Others like the skin a brains.
+Some aren't nearly as fussy and will eat the f the tail and almost everything in between.
 What the eat they throw away.
 After a day of bear fishing, the r riverbanks stink to high heaven.
-The odour is so strong think you'd walked into a fish-packing plant by mistal for long, because in the end not one fish scale is waste such thing as garbage in the rainforest, especially when it cor it is probably fair to say that the whole rainforest lives in som salmon's shiny backs.
+The odour is so strong think you'd walked into a fish-packing plant by mistor for long, because in the end not one fish scale is waste such thing as garbage in the rainforest, especially when it cor It is probably fair to say that the whole rainforest lives in som salmon's shiny backs.
 Even the trees benefit because when t the salmon carcasses from the water they leave what they do ground.
-Then, thanks to all the microscopic creatures th those carcasses, they decompose into the soil and fill it with
+Then, thanks to all the microscopic creatures t those carcasses, they decompose into the soil and fill it with

 Think of it as nature's compost.
-Just like compost that vegetable garden, the good things that come fro salmon help the rainforest trees grow faster and talled any gardener will tell you, it's not unusual to us fish fertilizer to help plants grow.
+Just like compost that vegetable garden, the good things that come fro salmon help the rainforest trees grow faster and talk any gardener will tell you, it's not unusual to us fish fertilizer to help plants grow.
 Now you know why.

+Photo credits: background: sekarb, 2 salmon: OVasik: istockphotos.com • giant salmonfly: Rob Alexander, B.C. • black bear & Spirit bear: Dave Holli

+Not only bears feed on salmon

-Photo credits: background: sekarb, 2 salmon: OVasik: istockphotos.com • giant salmonfly: Rob Alexander, B.C. • black bear & Spirit bear: Dave Holli r long h stream generation le and they lly it is their that depend on to survive. t salmon is tters, eagles red other mals.
+r long h stream generation le and they lly it is their that depend on to survive. t salmon is tters, eagles red other mals.

+nd

+nead,

+y don't

+ainforest's

+you might

+ke.
+But not

+d.
+There's no

+nes to salmon.